-They started to travel more abroad, and significant financial resources were invested in purchasing modern western equipment.
-In 1990 the name of the unit was also changed to Útvar rychlého nasazení- URNA (Unit for immediate interventions) of the Czech Police Force, which is still in use.
+The unit began to travel more frequently abroad, and significant investments were made in modern western equipment.
+In 1990, the unit’s name was changed again to “Útvar rychlého nasazení- URNA” (Unit for Immediate Interventions) of the Czech Police Force, a name still in use today.

 Organization and tasks

-- interventions against terrorist groups, kidnappers, air pirates.
+- Interventions against terrorist groups, kidnappers, and air pirates.

 - Interventions against organized criminal groups and dangerous criminals.

 - They provided security and protection for high-ranking government and political officials, domestic and foreign, visiting the Czech Republic.

 - We are securing Czech diplomatic offices worldwide.

 - Assisting citizens affected by natural disasters.